-- Make student copies of the worksheet "Developing Your Abstract" - Make an overhead of the transparency "Abstracts."
+- Make student copies of the worksheet "Developing Your Abstract" + - Make student copies of the handout "Parts of an Abstract" +

-Use the transparency "Abstracts" to help the students see the parts of the sample abstract.
+• Use the handout "Parts of an Abstract" to help the students see the parts of the sample abstract.

 Scientific investigations can be very complex.
 In order to help people understand them, scientists write a short summary (called an abstract) of their work.
 It quickly tells these four things...